General Data Protection Regulation (GDPR) Quiz – GDPR is Coming!

 4. Complete the following statement: “Consent must be explicit…”

 B. Only for children under the age of 16

 C. In the case of sensitive personal data or trans-border data flow

 5. Within what period of time is an organization required to notify a supervising authority about a data breach?

 C. Within 72 hours

-6. In May 2018, GDPR regulations will give EU residents and citizens more rights and control over their data.
-However, in what terms will they have more rights and control?
+6. As of May 2018, GDPR regulations gives EU residents and citizens more rights and control over their data.
+However, in what terms do they have more rights and control?